jaykhan-dev/jkvp/docs/blog/programming/vuejs.md

 From the official docs:
 >Vite (French word for "quick", pronounced /vit/, like "veet") is a build tool that aims to provide a faster and leaner development experience for modern web projects.

-The two main parts are the **dev server** and the uses the **Rollup** bundling tool to make servers super fast.
+The two main parts are the **dev server** and uses the **Rollup** bundling tool to make servers super fast.
 I use Vite with all my projects because the developer experience is much nicer.

 ### Nuxt
 [Official site](https://nuxtjs.org/)